That new car smell…

 It’s always best to try to avoid missing any payments.

-4. When the car is finally paid off.
+If you think you won’t be able to make a payment, you need to reach out to your lender to see if any options are available. - When the car is finally paid off.
 After you’ve finished paying your auto loan off, you should notice an improvement in your credit score because that loan has been closed and has a note that states that it’s been paid in full.

 Experian says that once you’ve finished paying off a line of credit, you might notice a slight drop in your credit score because it’s a major change to your credit history.